jasonzenarosa/adventure-game-engine/README.md

 # adventure-game-engine
 ## Introduction
-The Adventure Game Engine is a framework designed to streamline the creation of choose-your-own-adventure games.
+The Adventure Game Engine is a framework designed to streamline the creation of choose-your-own-adventure (CYOA) games.
 Creating this framework allowed me to practice utilizing classes, files, and linked lists, while demonstrating principles of object-oriented programming.
-The CYOA Engine was written entirely using vanilla Python 3.9.
+The Adventure Game Engine was written entirely using vanilla Python 3.9.

 ## Making a CYOA Game